MEMBERS PARLIAMENT A-Z

 GLOBAL WARMING - The Sun provides us with an infinite supply of energy upon which all life on earth depends.
 Our blue planet has experienced many climate changes in its history, including the ice age when amazing creatures such a the Dinosaurs and Mammoths suffered extinction.
 Man is artificially warming the planet by burning fossil fuels in some kind of economic arms race that cannot be sustained and must be brought under control if we are not to extinguish the lives of many more species such as the Polar Bears in the Arctic.

 The United Kingdom is a democracy with a Sovereign head of state that is presently HRH Queen Elizabeth (Windsor) II.
-The UK has no written Constitution, leaving it open to potential bias, where decisions in the Courts form a kind of ever changing law, that can be manipulated and/or influenced by membership of secret societies, and even the honours system.
+The UK has no Written Constitution, leaving it open to potential bias, where decisions in the Courts form a kind of ever changing law, that can be manipulated and/or influenced by membership of secret societies, and even the honours system.
 Some argue it may be time for change, to align the country with international Human Rights law, and take us away from our past misdeeds, in plundering other lands by colonization and (privateers) piracy, granted that most of the subdued have now fought to gain their independence, against unfair taxes.

 The King or Queen of England appoints a Prime Minister to run the country for them.
 In turn, the Prime Minister assembles a cabinet of MPs to run the country during their term of (administration) office to run the country for the Royal head of state, presently (and not so very popularly, according to the media) King Charles III.
 Next in line to the Throne is Prince William, the new Prince of Wales, former Duke of Cambridge.
 It's like playing musical titles, instead of chairs.
 None of the recipients could lead us into battle, as with Kings of old.